MPDS4: History

-MPDS’ history is tied in with the Computer-Aided Design Centre (or CADCentre) which was created in Cambridge in 1967 by the UK Government to carry out CAD research.
+MPDS’ history is tied in with the Computer-Aided Design Centre (or CAD Centre) which was created in Cambridge in 1967 by the UK Government to carry out CAD research.

-Famous British computer scientist Dr. Dick Newell worked there on a file-based macro language driven 3D plant design system called PDMS (Plant Design Management System).
-Together with colleague Tom Sancha he left the CADCentre in 1977 to form a company called Cambridge Interactive Systems or CIS and primarily concentrated on 2D CAD.
-CIS had developed an electrical cabling solution initially called CABLOS, which was first purchased by Dowty Engineering in about 1979.
+Famous British computer scientist Dr. Dick Newell worked there on a file-based macro language-driven 3D plant design system called PDMS (Plant Design Management System).
+With colleague Tom Sancha, he left the CAD Centre in 1977 to form a company called Cambridge Interactive Systems or CIS, and primarily concentrated on 2D CAD.
+CIS had developed an electrical cabling solution initially called CABLOS, which Dowty Engineering first purchased in about 1979.
 Another early adopter was BMW, which used the system for car wiring diagrams.
 CABLOS soon became known and sold as the MEDUSA drafting system under CIS.
 The proprietary programming language with which MEDUSA version 1 was developed was known as baCIS 1.
-Around this time, the company also began developing its own 3D modelling kernel for MEDUSA.
+Around this time, the company also began developing its own 3D modeling kernel for MEDUSA.

 Around 1980, CIS partnered with Prime Computer, a U.S.-based computer hardware provider.
 Prime had an option on the MEDUSA source code should CIS ever fail.
-In 1983 the U.S. CAD company Computervision purchased CIS.
+In 1983 the U.S. CAD company ComputerVision purchased CIS.

-Computervision/CIS started developing the MEDUSA Plant Design System (MPDS), the first plant design software based on a relational database.
+ComputerVision/CIS started developing the MEDUSA Plant Design System (MPDS), the first plant design software based on a relational database.
 Developers knew from their prior experience with a file-based macro-language driven system that the next generation plant design system had to be built on a relational database and with a much more powerful programming language to handle large data volumes, complexity and relationships.
 Whereas mechanical CAD engineers were developing machinery with a few hundred or maybe a thousand components, plant design engineers typically needed to deal with hundreds of thousands of components.
 To facilitate this work, the baCIS 2 interpretive language and the MDB relational database were developed for MPDS.
 Existing MEDUSA technology was used to create the 2D and 3D geometric data required for plant layouts.
-The creation of this data-centric concept separated the 3D visualisation of a plant from the underlying database and allowed engineers to plan and design installations with very large volumes of data, and produce all the required 2D drawings from 3D plant designs.
+The creation of this data-centric concept separated the 3D visualization of a plant from the underlying database and allowed engineers to plan and design installations with very large volumes of data, and produce all the required 2D drawings from 3D plant designs.

 The first MPDS sales date to around 1988 to NEI Parsons (Northern Engineering Industries later became part of the Rolls-Royce Industrial Power Group).
 Courtaulds Engineering, which had been using MEDUSA since 1983, was also an early MPDS adopter.

-In the same year Prime Computer merged with Computervision and adopted the name Computervision to concentrate on software, due to declining hardware sales.
-MEDUSA continued to be developed throughout the 1990s in Cambridge, UK at Computervision's R&D centre at Harston Mill.
+In the same year Prime Computer merged with ComputerVision and adopted the name ComputerVision to concentrate on software, due to declining hardware sales.
+MEDUSA continued to be developed throughout the 1990s in Cambridge, UK at ComputerVision's R&D Centre at Harston Mill.